 Your personal appearance reflects on the reputation and integrity of The Company.
 All employees are required to report to work neatly groomed and dressed.
 You are expected to maintain personal hygiene habits that are generally accepted in the community i.e. clean clothing, good grooming and personal hygiene, and appropriate social behavior.

-- 1. A Superlo or Stepherson's Shirt must be worn at all times. - 2.
-Superlo/Stepherson's shirt must be tucked in at all times. - 3.
-Must be properly groomed. - 4.
+- 1. A Superlo, Stepherson's, or solid navy blue shirt must be worn at all times. - 2.
+Must be properly groomed. - 3.
 Name badges are to be worn with your name showing.